-The law on Japanese knotweed differs depending on whereabouts in the UK you live.
+The Japanese knotweed law differs depending on whereabouts in the UK you live.
 This information applies to England, where we are based, Wales and Northern Ireland.
 For information for Scotland, please visit the Scottish Government’s website.

 Japanese Knotweed Law and Legislation is very clear.